Mortgage availability: Is mortgage lending tightening & is specialist finance a viable alternative?

 Generally, many lenders are anxious.
 The future looks uncertain.
 It can be hard to offer a mortgage product created with decades in mind when the next couple of years alone are hard to quantify.

 Many different elements came together at once to add to this uncertainty.
 The cost-of-living crisis, war in Ukraine, base rate hikes, and more all created a difficult economy to operate in.
-Arguably though, September’s mini-Budget had the biggest impact of all.
+Arguably though, the mini-Budget had the biggest impact of all.

 Mike Cook, our Chief Mortgage Officer, put it in layman’s terms: “After Liz Truss’ disastrous miscalculation, the market and a lot of funders were spooked.
 Smaller lenders – and we see more and more of this – still look ahead with a large lending and credit appetite.